frederic-perez/AmE-dictionary/data/idioms.md

 __mixed emotions__ Positive and negative emotions that are experienced simultaneously and are often in conflict with one another. _I’ve got mixed emotions about starting college this fall: on the one hand, I can’t wait to start the next chapter in my education, but, on the other, I will be so sad leaving my friends and family behind._
 __mixed feelings__ :two::hammer:
 __mixed signal__ :two: A signal, message, or communication that has, or is interpreted as having, multiple, ambiguous, or contradictory meanings.
 (Often plural.) _I keep getting these mixed signals from my ex-girlfriend.
 I can’t tell if she just wants to be friends, or if she’s interested in getting back together._
+__mm-hmm__ _informal_ Yes; yeah.
+A verbal expression used to express agreement or acknowledgement.
+Formed by intoning “uh-huh” with a closed mouth.
 __mom-and-pop__
 __Monday blues__ The Monday blues is a slang term used to describe the feeling of dread and unhappiness that some people experience on the Monday morning at the start of the week, often due to having to return to a job or school routine after a weekend.
 It is also used to refer to the general feeling of unhappiness or depression that some people feel on a Monday.
 __Monday morning quarterback__